OpenZFS deduplication is good now and you shouldn't use it

 When dedup is enabled, the “write” IO path is modified.
 As normal, a data block is prepared by the DMU and handed to the SPA to be written to disk.
 Encryption and compression are performed as normal and then the checksum is calculated.

-Without dedup, the metaslab allocator is called is called to request space on the pool to store the block, and the locations (DVAs) are returned and copied into the block pointer.
+Without dedup, the metaslab allocator is called to request space on the pool to store the block, and the locations (DVAs) are returned and copied into the block pointer.
 When dedup is enabled, OpenZFS instead looks up the checksum in the dedup table.
 If it doesn’t find it, it calls out to the metaslab allocator as normal, gets fresh DVAs, fills the block and lets the IO through to be written to disks as normal, and then creates a new dedup table entry with the checksum, DVAs and the refcount set to 1.
-On the other hand, if it does find it copies the DVAs from the the value into the block pointer and returns the writing IO as “completed”. and then increment the refcount.
+On the other hand, if it does find it, it copies the DVAs from the the value into the block pointer and returns the writing IO as “completed” and then increments the refcount.

-Blocks allocated with dedup enabled have a special D flag set on the block pointer.
-This is to assist when it comes time to free the block.
-The “free” IO path is similarly modified to check for the D flag.
+flag.
 If it exists, the same dedup table lookup happens, and the refcount is decremented.
 If the refcount is non-zero, the IO is returned as “completed”, but if it reaches zero, then the last “copy” of the block is being freed, so the dedup table entry is deleted and the metaslab allocator is called to deallocate the space.

 So all this is working, in that OpenZFS is avoiding writing multiple copies of the same data.
 The downside is that every single write and free operation requires a lookup and a then a write to the dedup table, regardless of whether or not the write or free proper was actually done by the pool.